The inquiry into the Recent Allegations relating to Conditions and Circumstances at the Regional Processing Centre in Nauru

 There are many practical measures that the Australian Government could take to restore humanity and fairness to Australia’s asylum seeker policies and address the shortcomings of our current policy approach.
 These alternatives include:

 - Building regional cooperation on refugee protection – There is an urgent need for coordinated international action to ensure that people fleeing persecution are able to reach places of safety and receive the protection and assistance to which they are entitled.
 As a wealthy nation which has ratified the Refugee Convention and has a long history of providing protection and support to refugees,

 Australia is ideally placed to lead this action in the Asia-Pacific region.

-- Ending Operation Sovereign Borders – The practices of forcibly preventing asylum seekers from entering Australian waters, screening claims at sea and casting asylum seekers adrift in fully-enclosed lifeboats all prioritise deterrence and enforcement at the expense of protection, failing to ensure safety of life at sea and placing asylum seekers at high risk of being returned to situations where they could face persecution or other forms of serious harm.
+- Ending Operation Sovereign Borders – The practices of forcibly preventing people seeking asylum from entering Australian waters, screening claims at sea and casting people seeking asylum adrift in fully-enclosed lifeboats all prioritise deterrence and enforcement at the expense of protection, failing to ensure safety of life at sea and placing people seeking asylum at high risk of being returned to situations where they could face persecution or other forms of serious harm.
 The Government has repeatedly emphasised the strength of its resolve in implementing Operation Sovereign Borders and other deterrence-based policies.
-Should such resolve be applied to implementing a search-and-rescue response and building regional cooperation on refugee protection, significant protection dividends could be achieved without placing asylum seekers at such grave risk.
+Should such resolve be applied to implementing a search-and-rescue response and building regional cooperation on refugee protection, significant protection dividends could be achieved without placing people seeking asylum at such grave risk.

 Recommendation 1: End offshore processing